mfyilma/MatlabAlgorithms/Days Calculator/README.txt

-This folder contains an alorithm that calculates the number of elapsed days from from the begining of the year till the user specified date. h
+This folder contains an alorithm that calculates the number of elapsed days from from the begining of the year till the user specified date.
+User inputs the current date and the alogrithm calculates the number of days that have passed since the begining of the year.